polinchw/kubernetes-pvc-snapshot/README.md

 7. Create a new pv.yaml file for the volume.

-+ Make sure the pv points to the correct volume ID in Open Stack.
++ Make sure the pv points to the correct volume ID in OpenStack.
 + Run kubectl apply -f pv.yaml

 [deployments/pv.yaml](deployments/pv.yaml)